microsoft/FeatureManagement-Dotnet/README.md

 ]
 ```

 In the above example, the feature is enabled by the `On` filter and assigns the variant set for `DefaultWhenEnabled`, which is the `OffVariant` variant.
-The `OffVariant` variant has the `StatusOverride` property set to `Disabled`, so calling `IsEnabledAsync` for this feature will always return disabled, even though the feature would otherwise be enabled by its filters.
+The `OffVariant` variant has the `StatusOverride` property set to `Disabled`, so calling `IsEnabledAsync` for this feature will return disabled, even though the feature would otherwise be enabled by its filters.

 ## Caching